InMostCalmness-Rahul/odoo2k25/README.md

 ## 🤝 Contributing

-1. Follow the role-specific guidelines in `planning & docs/roles/`
-2. Use the existing code structure and patterns
+1. Use the existing code structure and patterns
-3. Ensure all code passes linting (ESLint/Prettier)
+2. Ensure all code passes linting (ESLint/Prettier)
-4. Test thoroughly before submitting PRs
+3. Test thoroughly before submitting PRs
-5. Update documentation for new features
+4. Update documentation for new features

 ## 📄 License